chazn3x/chazn3x/README.md

 Hi there! 👋🏻

-I'm Giovanni Argentiero and I'm a **Full Stack Developer Freelancer** specialized in web development.
+I'm Giovanni Argentiero and I'm a **Full Stack Developer Freelance** specialized in web development.

 I can code with frameworks such as **Vue.js**, **React**, **Bootstrap** and **Laravel** or with plain languages like **JavaScript**, **PHP**, **SQL**, **SCSS** preprocessor and obviously **HTML** & **CSS**.
 I am also able to implement external works in my code using for example libraries, plugins or APIs.